Skills Training for Graduate Students

 Oxford Learning Institute

-The Oxford Learning Institute provides voluntary courses for university and college staff.
+The Oxford University People and Organisation Development website provides voluntary courses for university and college staff.
 Coverage includes teaching and learning, leadership and management, and personal development, as well as programmes for women and newcomers.

 The University's Language Centre offers courses in various languages.
 If you are an international student and English is not your first language you may benefit from their courses on English for Academic Studies.